MrPio/freq2clean/README.md

 # Enhancing Denoiser Models with FFT/DCT Video Fusion
-My method provide a substantial improvement over the denoiser ([*DeepCAD-RT*](https://github.com/cabooster/DeepCAD-RT) in this example) prediction.
+My method provides a substantial improvement over the denoiser ([*DeepCAD-RT*](https://github.com/cabooster/DeepCAD-RT) in this example) prediction.
 As you can see, PSNR increases by $2dB$, but the most interesting result is the improvement of SSIM2D by $0.2$ points.
 <p align="center">
   <img width="90%" src="assets/fft_vs_baseline.png"/>
 </p>